 Much has already been written about the Apple Vision Pro, and clever minds either love or hate the glasses, although hardly anyone can evaluate them yet, since they are not yet available on the market.
 For this reason, we don't want to presume to pass judgment on Apple's long-awaited product.
 Instead, we look at why there are reasons to be excited about this product.

 Apple stands for ergonomic design and state-of-the-art usability.
-How does that translate to VR glasses?
-Especially in the area of ergonomics and wearing comfort, the VR glasses already available on the market still leave a lot to be desired.
+How does this translate to VR glasses?
+The VR glasses already available on the market still leave a lot to be desired, particularly in terms of ergonomics and wearing comfort.
+The Solo Band, a special mounting option, could offer an improvement here by increasing wearing comfort and minimizing pressure points.

-Can Apple have succeeded in building VR glasses that allow users to wear the device for more than two hours without feeling like after a night of drinking afterwards?
-That would be a major step forward.
-All the approaches to date that have to do with coworking in the metaverse and true productivity in VR seem to ignore the motionsickness aspect.
+Could Apple have succeeded in building VR glasses that allow users to wear the device for more than two hours without feeling like they've had a night out?
+That would be a huge step forward.
+All the approaches so far to do with coworking in the metaverse and real productivity in VR seem to ignore the motionsickness aspect.
 It is not reasonable to spend long periods of time in VR with the current hardware available on the market.
-The longest time I had spent in VR without a break was 3 hours.
-Even after that, I felt really lousy for 1 hour.
+The longest time I spent in VR without a break was 3 hours.
+Even after that, I felt really lousy for an hour.

 Besides the challenge of ergonomics, software integration is also of great importance for productive work in VR.
 Meta has made the mistake of launching their own software products for their VR glasses instead of relying on established solutions.
 Apple seems to be taking a different approach here and allowing users to use standard software for the Mac on the Vision Pro as well.
 This makes sense, because who would want to have to learn a new text or image editing software, for example, just to be able to use it in VR?